NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 #### 2.2 Robot Framework and LLM Synergy

-In scenarios where you are already well-versed in **Robot Framework**, leveraging the synergy between Robot Framework and **LLM (Llama2)** can yield significant benefits.
+In scenarios where you are already well-versed in **Robot Framework**, leveraging the synergy between Robot Framework and **LLM** can yield significant benefits.
 Specifically, using LLM to auto-generate Robot Framework pseudocode streamlines the process of creating integration test cases.
 Here's an example:

 1. **Generating Robot Framework Pseudocode with LLM**:
-    - Use Llama2 to generate test case pseudocode in Robot Framework syntax.
+    - Use LLM to generate test case pseudocode in Robot Framework syntax.
         ```robot
         *** Settings ***
         Documentation    Example test suite